yimingpeng/rl-library/projects/agents/randomAgentJava/README.txt

-#summary This is the page for download information and details about the Java Random Agent.
+#summary This is the page for download information and details about the Java Random Agent, Version rVERSION.
 #labels Language-Java,Type-Agent,Page-Download
 #sidebar Downloads